IDAES/idaes-pse/docs/property_models/ceos.rst

 Degrees of Freedom
 ------------------
 In general, the general cubic equation of state has a number of degrees of freedom equal to 2 + the number of components in the system (total flow rate, temperature, pressure and N-1 mole fractions).
-In soem cases (primarily inlets to units), this is increased by 1 due to the removal of a constraint on the sum of mole fractions.
+In some cases (primarily inlets to units), this is increased by 1 due to the removal of a constraint on the sum of mole fractions.

 General Cubic Equation of State
 -------------------------------